ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/member-profile.md

 **Control Panel Location: `Members > Profile > Member Roles`**

 This section allows you to set the Member Roles for the current user.
-You can not change the role for Super Admins.
+NOTE: **Note:** You can not change the role for Super Admins.

 ## Access overview